 The Executive Leadership Team will develop Reconstitution and Termination Plans and Schedules to ensure an orderly transition of all ELCFV functions, personnel, equipment, and records from the temporary alternate location to a new or restored facility.

-The Board Chair and/or designee will approve the plans and schedules prior to the cessation of operations and will submit the plan to OEL in writing as soon as is feasibly possible.
+The Board Chair and/or designee will approve the plans and schedules prior to the cessation of operations and will submit the plan to DEL in writing as soon as is feasibly possible.

 The Executive Leadership Team will take the lead role in overseeing the Reconstitution and Termination process.